ma16/rpio/cc/Console/Device/Mcp3008/README.md

 success: 100000
 5.08e+04/s
 ```
-The program performs some checks to verify whether the transfer was successful.
-In the example above, all checks cleared.
+The program performs error checks to verify whether the transfer was successful.
+In the example above, all checks cleared (error code 0).